Senate Committee Approves Radical Obama NLRB Nominee; Filibuster Likely

 Becker isn't that big on an individual worker's right not to join a union either.
 "Just as U.S. citizens cannot opt out against having a congressman," he notes, "workers should not be able to choose against having a union as their monopoly-bargaining agent."
 It's hardly a stretch to assume he would apply this dictum to workers in the 22 states with Right to Work laws designed to protect employees from such coercion.

 There's no way to spin it nicely: Becker opposes putting business and labor on a level legal playing field.
 If his perspective were to serve as the basis for NLRB rulings, unions would gain an almost unlimited ability to intimidate dissenting employers and employees.
 It is difficult to imagine even the broadest interpretation of NLRA statutes as advocating such a transfer of power.
-Yet to Craig Becker - and his employer, SEIU President Andrew Stern - unions should be legally immune from expressed opposition.
-In their world, boosting organized labor's membership and political clout is what counts most.
+Yet to Craig Becker - and his employer, SEIU President Andrew Stern - unions should be legally immune from being opposed.
+In their world, boosting union membership and political clout is what counts most.

 Having won committee approval in a close vote, Becker's nomination now goes to the full Senate floor.
-President Obama and Senate Democrats have expressed a desire to place Becker, Pearce and Hayes together in the approval vote, thus reducing scrutiny upon Becker.
-Senate Republicans, in response, are talking filibuster.
+President Obama and Senate Democrats have expressed a desire to place Becker, Pearce and Hayes together in the approval vote, thus reducing scrutiny of Becker.
+Senate Republicans, in response, are in the talking stages of planning a filibuster.
 Sen. Scott Brown, R-Mass., fresh from being sworn in last week, has expressed his willingess to block Becker's appointment.
 Nobody in the GOP really wants to keep Pearce and Hayes in limbo.
 But since they're part of a three-for-one package deal, such a tactic in their eyes is necessary to keep Becker off the NLRB.

 In a larger sense, the pending floor fight, expected to occur this week, is a mandate on the Obama presidency.
 Obama, like Becker, originated from the same intersection of labor and community organizing.
 Obama's White House political director, Patrick Gaspard, came up from the ranks of SEIU and ACORN.
 Becker's presence on the NLRB would signal a further triumph for Obama's overarching progressive-Left vision.
 For Republicans and even some Democrats, the vision is suspect.